wnameless/workbook-accessor/README.md

 workbook-accessor
 =============
-A friendly Java workbook writer and reader based on Apache POI
+A friendly Java workbook writer and reader based on Apache POI.

 ## Purpose
 Sometimes, you only need to do simple jobs with workbook files(Excel, Spreadsheet...).<br>